If you see square waves forming in the ocean, get out of the water immediately

 There is nothing more stunning that nature.
 It’s ability to transform is so incredible that it never fails to amaze us.

 These grids are created when two sets of wave systems blend at different angles greater than 45 degrees, or when the wind pushes waves in one direction and a swell pushes them in another.
-However, no matter how beautiful it looks to the eye, these grids can be very dangerous for swimmers and ships.
+However, no matter how beautiful these square waves look to the eye, they can be very dangerous for swimmers and ships.

 What lurks beneath the breathtaking sight are currents that can wreck ships and pose a threat to people in the water because the water where these chessboard-like patterns occur is extremely difficult to navigate.
 Scientists believe cross seas is the reason for many boating accidents and shipwrecks.